 “She turned into a very, very type female,” Wilde introduced of her friend of 35 years.
 “She donated to everyone, any organization that could ask her.”

-“It’s food that they don’t especially care for however.
+“It’s food that they don’t especially care for, however.
 They feel they can use it to barter when the give up of the world comes.”

 All the meals require is some boiled water.
 But what if the sector’s water delivery should falter?

-“[Sparrow] had equipment wherein you may take water from a slough or a lake and purify it,” Wilde said.
-“She also had several boxes of electric blankets and kettles you may plug into your car cigarette device, and you may cook dinner out of your automobile.”
+“[Sparrow] had equipment for purifying water from a slough or a lake,” Wilde said.
+She also had several boxes of electric blankets and kettles you could plug into your car cigarette device and cook dinner out of your automobile.”

 Deep discounts